-One of the things that many gamers like about video games is that they can forge their own path through the game.
-If possible, give your students a level of choice in your classroom.
+One of the features that many gamers like about video games is that they can forge their own path through the game.
+If possible, give your students the power of choice in your classroom.

-5. Develop achievement badges
+5. Create achievement badges

 6. Offer side missions

-Want to encourage your students to explore a topic outside of the lesson plan?
-Create side mission options.
-This could be anything from reading an original source to watching a relevant movie, visiting the city courthouse, interviewing grandparents about historical events, etc. Offer extra points and badges for completion of side missions or even level up your students who complete the most.
+These could be anything from reading an original source to watching a relevant movie, visiting the city courthouse, interviewing grandparents about historical events, and more.
+Offer extra points and special badges for completion of side missions or even level up your students who complete the most.